WICG/explicit-javascript-compile-hints-file-based/README.md

 ## Use cases

-When users access web pages, they often experience delays as the browser parses and compiles necessary scripts.
-By utilizing explicit compile hints, developers can indicate which JavaScript files are crucial for rendering the initial page.
-This enables browsers to prioritize parsing and compiling the functions in these files ahead of time, potentially resulting in significantly faster page load times.
+When users access web pages, they often encounter delays as the browser parses and compiles necessary scripts.
+By utilizing explicit compile hints, web developers can indicate which JavaScript files are essential for rendering the initial page, thereby enabling browsers to prioritize parsing and compiling functions in these files.
+This prioritization can lead to significantly faster page load times.

 ## Potential solution: Magic comment in JavaScript files

-Explicit compile hints are triggered by inserting the following magic comment into JavaScript files:
+We propse adding the following magic comment to trigger eager compilation of all functions in the JavaScript file:

 ```JavaScript
 //# eagerCompilation=all